lamwalter/qa-portfolio/bug-reports/bug-002-add-to-cart-empty-cart.md

 ---

 ## ✅ Expected Result
-Selected product appears with quantity **1** and correct name/price.
+Selected product appears in cart with quantity = 1 and correct name/price.

 ---